Bg

 If your baby falls asleep while you’re holding them, lower them into the crib without letting their head tip backward.
 The goal will be to place your baby’s lower half on the mattress first, while gently cradling their head to help prevent the feeling of falling.
 That falling sensation leads many babies to wake while being moved into the crib.

 Think there’s something more going on?
-Be sure to consult with your pediatrician if you think your child is having trouble sleeping in the crib due to discomfort from reflux or another medical condition.
+Be sure to consult with your pediatrician if you think your child is having trouble sleeping in the crib due to discomfort from or another medical condition.

-The American Academy of Pediatrics recommends making the transition to a toddler bed once they’re 35 inches tall, which typically happens between 18 - 24 months.
+The recommends making the once they’re 35 inches tall, which typically happens between 18 - 24 months.
 The biggest reason?
 Once they've outgrown their crib, they can try to climb out, increasing the risk of falls and injuries.
 This typically happens when the crib rail is about chest level.

 However, many toddlers do not attempt to climb out.
 For those who are comfortable in their crib and aren't inclined to climb, transitioning to a bed around 3 years of age often proves more successful.